programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

 * 1970-01-08
 * Jan-08-1970

-In addition, dates represented only as numbers possess an element of uncertainty.
-After all, does 1970-01-08 refer to the 8th of January or the 1st of August in the year 1970?
+Also, dates represented only as numbers involve some uncertainty: does 1970-01-08 refer to 8 January or 1 August?

-To offset this ambiguity, it should be recommended to require date- or time-based data entry to conform to a standard format, such as [ISO 8601](https://www.w3.org/TR/NOTE-datetime-970915).
-This potentially can be enforced during data entry by using underlying conditional code, such as regular expressions, to validate whether the data entered fits the required format.
+To avoid this problem, require date- or time- based data entry conform to a standard format, such as [ISO 8601](https://www.w3.org/TR/NOTE-datetime-970915).
+This can be enforced during data entry by using underlying conditional code, such as regular expressions, to validate whether the data entered fits the required format.

 #### Converting Datatype to Date
-Once in a determined format, pandas possesses a function that can assist in date normalization.
-If the dates in question are in a standardized specific order, the function `to_datetime()` can be used.
-This function will convert the `date` column from an object datatype (meaning that the contents within the column consist of either text or numeric and non-numeric values) to a datetime (meaning that the contents within the column consist of specifically formatted date and time values) datatype.
-Further [documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html) specifies how to customize this function based on the unique date formats present in your dataset.
+Once in a determined format, pandas has a function that can help with date normalization.
+If the dates you are working with are in a standardized specific order, you can use the function `to_datetime()`.
+This will convert the `date` column from an object datatype (meaning that the contents of the column are made up of either text or numeric and non-numeric values) to a datetime (meaning that the contents within the column consist of specifically formatted date and time values) datatype.
+Further [documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html) details how to customize this function based on the unique date formats in your dataset.

-While powerful, this function also is potentially limiting, as the pandas library only recognizes dates within a [given period of time](http://pandas-docs.github.io/pandas-docs-travis/user_guide/timeseries.html#timestamp-limitations).
-Due to how the datetime timestamps are calculated within the built-in function, pandas can only account for a timespan of approximately 584 years, with the minimum date being in the year 1677 and the maximum date being in the future, in the year 2262.
-Any dates outside this timeframe will produce an error.
-Therefore, for historically-based datasets with dates prior to 1677, the pandas library would not be an appropriate way to approach dealing with this conversion.
-An example of another way to approach date data normalization would include using [regular expressions](https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s04.html), however this would involve being able to identify the specific written pattern(s) in which the errors manifest.
+This function is powerful but also potentially limiting because the pandas library only recognizes dates within a [given period of time](http://pandas-docs.github.io/pandas-docs-travis/user_guide/timeseries.html#timestamp-limitations).
+Because of how the datetime timestamps are calculated within the built-in function, pandas can only deal with a timespan of approximately 584 years; the minimum date is 1677 and the maximum date is 2262.
+Dates outside this timeframe will produce an error.
+If your datasets date from before 1677, the pandas library is not a good option for this conversion.
+Other ways to approach date data normalization include using [regular expressions](https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s04.html), however this involves being able to identify the specific written pattern(s) in which the errors manifest.

-Because of this limitation, any data entry errors related to the date would produce an error when the `to_datetime` function is run.
+Because of this limitation, data entry errors related to the date produce an error when the `to_datetime` function is run.
 Our dataset contains several such errors.
-An example of this would be entry number 13112, where the date is entered as `0190-03-06`.
-This is most likely an example of an input error, not uncommon for transcription due to human mistake.
-This error is caught when entering the following code in your Python file and running it to convert the column datatype to date:
+An example is entry 13,112, where the date is entered as `0190-03-06`.
+This is most likely an example of an input error, which is normal in transcription (human error).
+This error is identified if you enter this code in your Python file and run it to convert the column datatype to date:

 ```
 pd.to_datetime(dropped_na['date'], dayfirst = False, yearfirst = False)
 ```

 This line of code specifies that we alter the `date` column in our dataframe by converting it to a datetime datatype.
-The specifications `dayfirst = False` and `yearfirst = False` are used to let the program know that our date formats are not standardized and that either the day or the year might appear first in our dataset.
+The specifications `dayfirst = False` and `yearfirst = False` are used to tell the program that our date formats are not standardized and that either the day or the year could appear first in our dataset.
 However, when run, our code will produce an error.

 The error produced by this code will read `pandas._libs.tslibs.np_datetime.OutOfBoundsDatetime: Out of bounds nanosecond timestamp: 190-03-06 00:00:00`.
-The function has picked up on our out-of-range date and therefore has not completed converting the column into a datetime format.
+The function has identified an out-of-range date and therefore has not completed converting the column into a datetime format.

-While we then are able to programmatically find that date and replace it using the pandas `df.replace` function, this is an unreasonable approach for datasets containing a large amount of input errors.
-The `replace` function requires either the use of regular expressions to create a pattern to find potential errors in the date column or you would need to know the exact contents of the cell you wish to replace.
-On the other hand, it is possible to set any reported errors to output as null values.
-To do so, you would alter your original to_datetime code to be `pd.to_datetime(dropped_na['date'], errors ='coerce', dayfirst = False, yearfirst = False)`.
-We will not be utilzing `coerce` at this time, as it requires additional steps and is out of the scope of this lesson.
-The LinkedIn tutorial ["Change the data type of columns in Pandas"](https://www.linkedin.com/pulse/change-data-type-columns-pandas-mohit-sharma/) by Mohit Sharma demonstrates `coerce` in more detail.
+We are then able to programmatically find that date and replace it using the pandas `df.replace` function, but this is an unreasonable approach for datasets with a large number of input errors.
+The `replace` function requires either the use of regular expressions to create a pattern to find potential errors in the date column or you need to know the exact contents of the cell you want to replace.
+However, it is possible to set any reported errors to output as null values.
+To do so, alter your original `to_datetime` code to `pd.to_datetime(dropped_na['date'], errors ='coerce', dayfirst = False, yearfirst = False)`.
+We will not use `coerce` at this time, as it requires additional steps and is out of the scope of this lesson.
+The LinkedIn tutorial["Change the data type of columns in Pandas"](https://www.linkedin.com/pulse/change-data-type-columns-pandas-mohit-sharma/) by Mohit Sharma demonstrates `coerce` in more detail.

-To manually find and replace a date, you would run the code that produced the error, take note of the timestamp where the error occurs, and then run the find and replace code as follows:
+To manually find and replace a date, run the code that produced the error, take note of the timestamp where the error occurs, and then run the find and replace code as follows:

 ```
 replaced_dates = dropped_na.replace('0190-03-06', '12-31-2200')
 ```

 We are setting this function to a new variable, `replaced_dates`, so that we can call upon that variable again.
-The first element in the `df.replace` function notes the exact element you wish to find, in this case the date noted as `0190-03-06`.
-The second element is the string with which you would like to replace the incorrect date.
-Since the incorrect date must be manually checked against the original menu to guarantee accuracy, it is reasonable to set the new date to something in the far past or future or even replace it with an empty element.
+The first element in the `df.replace` function notes the exact element you want to find, in this case the date noted as `0190-03-06`.
+The second element is the string with which you want to replace the incorrect date.
+Because the incorrect date must be manually checked against the original menu to guarantee accuracy, it is reasonable to set the new date to something in the far past or future or even replace it with an empty element.
 That way, when you return to your dataset at a later time, a program can be created to filter out every record with that exact date.
-You must then re-run the `to_datetime` code and see if it catches another error.
-For our purposes, we will now go back and comment out the `to_datetime` code that is intentionally producing an error, using the Python `#` symbol.
+You must then re- run the `to_datetime` code and see if it identifies another error.
+For this lesson, we will now go back and comment out the `to_datetime` code that is intentionally producing an error, using the Python `#` symbol.

-All of this is to say that dealing with dates is challenging.
-There are many ways to approach the problem and how you choose to handle dates varies depending on the specific needs of your dataset.
-Enforcing guidelines upon data entry would be the best way to circumvent such an error from occurring in the first place.
-Should you decide to use pandas to implement the data normalization process, requirements would involve ensuring that the dates being entered fall within pandas datetime range.
+Dealing with dates is challenging.
+There are many ways to approach the problem and how you choose to proceed will depend on your dataset.
+In general, strict data entry guidelines are the best way to avoid date errors.
+Should you decide to use pandas to implement the data normalization process, requirements include ensuring that the dates being entered fall within pandas datetime range.

-Once you have converted the column datatype to datetime, you would be able to run a series of other functions, such as checking to see whether all dates fall within the NYPL's specified range (1840s-present).
+When you have converted the column datatype to datetime, you will be able to run a series of other functions, such as checking to see whether all dates fall within the NYPL’s specified range (1840s-present).

 Your Python file should contain the following code: